reginacastrovilli/DNNkit/README.md

 Only the first two flags are mandatory.

-# Step 3) splitDataset.py
-This script splits the dataframe produced at the previous step into one train and one test sample and saves them into two separate .pkl files.
-3 input flags must be specified:
-- analysis (-a): type of analysis ('merged' or 'resolved')
-- channel (-c): the channel considered ('ggF' or 'VBF')
-- training fraction (-t): relative size of the training sample, between 0 and 1

-All these flags are mandatory but only the first two must be specified by the user (the last one can also assume its default value).

-# Step 4) buildDNN.py / buildPDNN.py
+# Step 3) buildDNN.py / buildPDNN.py
 These scripts run the (parametric) Deep Neural Network.
-7 input flags can be specified:
+8 input flags can be specified:
 - analysis (-a): type of analysis ('merged' or 'resolved')
 - channel (-c): the channel considered ('ggF' or 'VBF')
 - nodes (-n): number of nodes of the (p)DNN